AxelOP96/jetbrains/README.md

 Java is a popular programming language.

 It is used all over the world!
 The print method displays the passed value and places the cursor (the position where we display a value) after it.
-As an example, the code below outputs all strings in a single line.
+As an example, the code below outputs all strings in a single line.(El metodo imprimir muestra el valor pasado y coloca el cursor (la posicion donde muestra el valor) despues de el.
+Como ejemplo, el codigo debajo devuelve todos los strings en una sola linea)

 System.out.print("I ");
 System.out.print("know ");